lapalisse/FlexTimer/README.md

 Version 1
 ---------
-I want 'verion 1' to stay as it is: the set of tools you have is minimalistic, but it makes sense to not add anything: it is meant for simplicity and you don't want it to use to much space (ex: on Arduino)...
+I want 'verion 1' to stay as it is: the set of tools you have is minimalistic, but it makes sense to not add anything: it is meant for simplicity and you don't want it to use too much space (ex: on Arduino with 30kb of RAM)...

 Maybe what's needed is a few examples of memory handling and time handling (with different granularities)

 There may be some bugs, even if I couldn't find any, but feel free to let me know of any problems!

-The code uses maybe 5kb, but if you remove the "asserts", you can probably go down to 3...
+The code uses maybe 5kb, but if you deaactivate FT_PARANOIA (that will remove the "asserts"), you can probably go down to 3...

 Ideas to improve it:
 - Making it simple to choose a granularity (say: I want 1 unit = 15ms, with as long as is possible values)
 - Error handling (better than just returning NULL?
 Do we need that?
 No)
-- Desynchronization: force start of timers to be non-aligned so ticks never happen exactly at the same time: the algorithm is non-trivial and probably quite big: use of randomize is probably as effective, and much more lighter!
+- Desynchronization: force start of timers to be non-aligned so ticks never happen exactly at the same time: the algorithms to do this feature are non-trivial and probably quite big: use of randomize_all_timers() or spread_all_timers() is probably as effective, and much more lighter!

 Version 2
 ---------